calint/arduino-sketches/esp32dev/game/objects/README.md

 ## attributes

 ### related to run time information
-* object class: `cls` is mandatory to initiate an object and is defined in `defs.hpp` by game code, where each object class has an entry
+* object class: `cls` is mandatory to initiate a game object and is defined in `defs.hpp` by game code, where each game object class has an entry

 ### related to position and motion
 * position: `x`, `y`